vapor-ware/synse-server/proposals/v3/sdk.md

 * Remove `locations` block
   * Will no longer be using `rack/board/device` designation
 * Add `tags` config fields
-  * Should exist at multiple levels (e.g. prototype, instance, ...)
+  * Should exist at multiple levels (e.g. global, prototype, instance, ...)
-  * Tags are additive, e.g. an instance's tags add any prototype tags which are defined
+  * In configuration, tags are additive, e.g. an instance's tags add any prototype tags which are defined
 * Remove `outputs`, no need to define output types in config
   * The supported output types for a given device really won't change per handler, so there is no need for them to be configurable.
 They can be defined in code as part of the device handler struct.

 For examples of how the configuration would look for different kinds of plugins,